bkammerling/ak-eleventy/pages/home.md

           His forthcoming book, There is a Goldfish, on [Outspoken Press,](http://www.outspokenldn.com/) explores his Jewish heritage and discovers how generational trauma lives in the body and the cathartic potential that exists in contemporary spaces.
 As a producer and artist with the Chill Pill Collective he sold out shows all over the country and regularly hosted The Big One events at The Albany, Deptford.
-      - body: "![A black and white photo of Adam Kammerling, a scruffy 20-something, holding a giant pencil and talking into a mic](/static/img/big-pencil.jpg)"
+      - "![A black and white photo of Adam Kammerling, a scruffy 20-something, holding a giant pencil and talking into a mic](/static/img/big-pencil.jpg)"
     postbody: <iframe width="560" height="315"
       src="https://www.youtube.com/embed/mbeZarziYbQ" frameborder="0"
       allow="accelerometer; autoplay; encrypted-media; gyroscope;
       picture-in-picture" allowfullscreen></iframe>
-    prebody:
+    prebody: null
   - title: Music
     id: music
     bgcolor: "#2d2d2d"